 But in the years since the legendary Australian performer ended his own life, the only daughter of the late INXS singer has largely managed to avoid the spotlight.

-Earlier this year, new documentary Mystify: Michael Hutchence will delve into the life and relationships of the late singer.
+Last year, the new documentary Mystify: Michael Hutchence delve into the life and relationships of the late singer.

 The four women in Michael Hutchence’s life.
 Post continues after podcast.

 Richard Lowenstein, who created the documentary and directed a number of film clips for INXS, met with Hutchence’s reclusive daughter Tiger Lily at her London apartment to show the now 22-year-old the first cut of the documentary.

 Speaking to Mamamia’s podcast No Filter, the director described Tiger Lily’s initial thoughts on the film.